TBHostGenetics/data_harmonisation/README.md

 plink --bfile inputfile1_intersect_snps --bmerge inputfile2_intersect_snps.bed inputfile2_intersect_snps.bim inputfile2_intersect_snps.fam --make-bed --out outputfile
 ```

+Usual errors with merge are:
+- Flipstrand - usually the case if not, remove the variants.
+- Remove variants to to having 3+ alleles.

 5. After merging, we need to check and remove related indivduals again.

 ```